olewsaa/amateur-radio/DMR/make.codeplug.md

 As these seldom changes I did not program in the automatic numbering.

-## last.heard.inp
-This is just a numbered dump of the last seen "last heard" contact data base.

 ## Generating the config file
 To generate the config file just issue the command (remember to make it